Demita Frazier: Early life and activism

 As a child of the Fifties, Frazier attributes the events during the years of 1967-1969, including but not limited to the Civil Rights Movement, the Black Power Movement and the Women's Movement, as a "political awakening" for her.
 One text was particularly influential for Frazier, which was Woman Power: The Movement for Women's Liberation by Celestine Ware.

 Frazier began her lifelong commitment to activism by opposing the Vietnam War in high school, where she helped organize a student walk out in protest to the war.
 After leaving traditional school settings to pursue her own independent studies, Frazier participated in political organizing and activism with the Chicago Black Panther's Breakfast Program and the Jane Collective.
 Frazier eventually moved to Boston and continued organizing there.
 In Boston, she connected with other founding members of the CRC, Barbara Smith and Beverly Smith, through the National Black Feminist Organization (NBFO).
 The CRC was an evolution of the NBFO.
-In January of 1983, Frazier interviewed Diane Dujon about her advocacy surrounding issues that working women faced during that time.
+In January 1983, Frazier interviewed Diane Dujon about her advocacy surrounding issues that working women faced during that time.
 This interview was published in Sojourner: The Women's Forum.
 In addition to her organizing and activism, Frazier obtained her Juris Doctor from Northeastern University.